mooreryan/ZetaHunter/README.md

 OTU binning.
 User sequences that represent novel Zetaproteobacteria OTUs are de novo binned into NewZetaOTUs, numbered by abundance.

+OTU network analysis is a simply way to visualize the connectivity of OTUs within a sample or environment type.
+ZetaHunter will output edge and node tab-delimited files for import into cytoscape.
+The node file contains the abundance information for each node.
+The edge file lists OTUs that are found within the same sample (node1, node2, sample), thus allowing for visualization.
+Note: Samples with only one ZetaOTU will contain a self referential edge.
+Otherwise, only non-self connections are shown.

 ZetaHunter also supports user-provided curated OTU databases for sequence OTU binning of any SINA-aligned SSU rRNA sequences.